Chart Color Schemes

 Residential development activity is lower than average in Robertson according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Robertson has seen around 29 new homes approved annually.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 145 homes were approved, with an additional 4 approved so far in FY-26.
-On average, each dwelling accommodates about 2.2 new residents per year over these years, indicating healthy demand that supports property values.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Robertson has seen around 28 new homes approved annually.
+Approximately 140 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional four approved so far in FY-26.
+On average, each dwelling is estimated to accommodate 2.3 new residents per year over these five financial years, indicating healthy demand that supports property values.

 New homes are being built at an average expected construction cost value of $922,000, reflecting a developer focus on the premium segment with upmarket properties.
-In FY-26, commercial development approvals totalled $6.6 million, suggesting limited commercial development focus compared to residential.
-Compared to Greater Brisbane, Robertson has seen slightly more development activity over the past 5 years, with a 32.0% increase above the regional average per person.
+This financial year has seen $4.4 million in commercial development approvals recorded, suggesting limited commercial development focus compared to residential development.
+Compared to Greater Brisbane, Robertson has slightly more development activity, with 28.0% above the regional average per person over the five-year period from FY-21 to FY-25.

 This preserves reasonable buyer options while sustaining existing property demand, although construction activity has eased recently.
-All new construction in Robertson has been comprised of detached houses, maintaining the area's traditional suburban character and focusing on family homes appealing to those seeking space.
+All new constructions in Robertson have been detached houses, maintaining the area's traditional suburban character and focusing on family homes appealing to those seeking space.
 Interestingly, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating continued strong demand for family homes despite density pressures.
-At around 814 people per approval, Robertson shows a mature, established area with a population forecast to gain 562 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-If current development rates continue, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Robertson shows a mature, established area with around 962 people per approval.
+Population forecasts indicate Robertson will gain approximately 773 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development